HOME > Sustainability > Create New Value Through Products and Services > Product Planning / Research and Development

 to Japanese page

-Fast Retailing is developing products that minimize social and environmental impact, leveraging our strong partnerships with suppliers.
-Examples include our BLUE CYCLE JEANS, which use less water in the finishing process, and a range of products we make using recycled materials.
+Fast Retailing is developing products that minimize environmental and social impact, leveraging our strong partnerships with suppliers.
+Examples include a range of products we make using recycled materials.

 Related Links